 John S. Berry, Jr. fights for veterans in the courtroom and beyond.
 After receiving his commission as an infantry officer in the U.S. Army, John completed Airborne School and Ranger School.
 In 1999, while assigned to the First Cavalry Division, he deployed to Bosnia for Operation Joint Forge as a platoon leader.
 John also served as a Company Commander in Iraq during Operation Iraqi Freedom.
 John finished his military career as a Battalion Commander in the National Guard and retired as a lieutenant colonel.
+He has since been inducted into the Nebraska National Guard Regional Training Institute Hall of Fame.

 Professional Associations & Memberships